What is Gzip compression?

-Compression allows your web server to provide smaller file sizes that load faster for your website users.
+Compression allows your web server to provide smaller file sizes which load faster for your website users.

-Enabling compression is pretty much the standard now and if you are not using it for some reason, your webpages are slower than your competitors.
+Enabling gzip compression is a standard practice.
+If you are not using it for some reason, your webpages are likely slower than your competitors.

 How to enable Gzip compression